The Silhouette

 Work was very important.
 She took time out to go have dinner with friends and family.

-she didn't consider him enough to be a part of her normal everyday life.
 They said Lars wanted more from Debbie, and when he didn't get it, he got rid of her instead.

 This is a new one for me, one of the possible motives that was brought up, that Lars was old school and was upset that Debbie did not take his last name.

-She was a professional woman, and she was very driven.
+She was a professional woman and she was very driven.
 And I think that's part of why she didn't take his name.

 She kept everything separate.
 Including her bank accounts.